-HEADING TO HOMESTEAD: Heading into the final race of the season, Byron is set to make his second Cup Series start at Homestead-Miami Speedway.
-During last year’s event, he suffered a flat tire in the closing stages of the race, leaving him with a 24th-place finish.
-Despite misfortune during his first Cup Series start, the sophomore driver has two other starts under his belt at the track in NASCAR – one in the Xfinity Series and one in the Truck Series.
+HEADING TO HOMESTEAD: With two previous Cup Series races under his belt at Homestead-Miami Speedway, Byron is hoping his past success will be a factor this Sunday.
+In both of his Cup starts, the driver of the No. 24 Axalta Chevrolet Camaro ZL1 1LE was running solidly in the top 10 but a flat tire in 2018 and a mechanical issue last year left him with a best finish of 24th (2018).
+Byron has two other NASCAR national series races under his belt at the track: one in the Xfinity Series and one in the Truck Series.
 In 2017, he started sixth and went on to finish third, locking up the Xfinity Series championship in the process.
-In 2016, he started on the pole for the Truck Series race and led 31 laps en route to the win at the 1.5-mile speedway.
+In 2016, Byron started on the pole for the Truck Series race and led 31 laps en route to the win at the 1.5-mile venue.